nisunze/infographics/eds_app/firestore_dev_spec.md

 Standard Indexes (Backend Created)
 The backend service automatically creates standard composite indexes during project creation for optimal performance on common queries.
 These typically include indexes on:

-metadata.updated_at (for sorting by update time)
+- `metadata.updated_at` (for sorting by update time)

-metadata.user_email (for filtering by user)
+- `metadata.user_email` (for filtering by user)

-metadata.is_deleted (for filtering soft-deleted records)
+- `metadata.is_deleted` (for filtering soft-deleted records)

 Custom/Additional Indexes
 If the Flutter application developers identify a need for additional Firestore indexes:

-Developers can create these indexes in their development/testing Firebase project.
+1. Developers can create these indexes in their development/testing Firebase project via the console or CLI.

-Once validated, these new index definitions must be communicated to the backend team.
+2. Once validated, these new index definitions must be communicated to the backend team.

-The backend team will then incorporate these additional index configurations into the standard project creation process.
+3. The backend team will then incorporate these additional index configurations into the standard project creation process, ensuring they are available for all future projects.

 8. General Rules
-Frontend queries filter out soft-deleted records (metadata.is_deleted == true) by default.
+- Frontend queries filter out soft-deleted records (metadata.is_deleted == true) by default.

-Firestore Security Rules are critical for database-level permission enforcement, aligning with this defined logic.
+- Firestore Security Rules are critical for database-level permission enforcement, aligning with this defined logic.

-Users operate within their assigned projects and roles.
+- Users operate within their assigned projects and roles.

+---

+*Firestore Application Specification Infographic © 2025*